DBH Designs

 Google Business Profile

-Diana already had a Google Business Profile, so I worked on filling that out!
+Diana already had a Google Business Profile (GBP), so I worked on filling that out!
+The best thing you can do for a GBP is use all its features!

 I added in some branding photos and portfolio photos.
 I also re-linked her website so that it would go to the home page, vs the existing link that went to the contact page.